rashikagupta25/Amazon-Clone/README.md

 # Amazon-Clone
 This is my first clone using HTML CSS
+Author - Rashika